Gduodq/Queue_JS/README.md

 # Queue_JS

- Implementation of a queue in JavaScript
+Implementation of a queue in JavaScript.